-Renee Buesking is a third year PhD student focusing in Romanticism and the long nineteenth century.
+Renee Buesking is a PhD candidate focusing in Romanticism and the long nineteenth century.
 She completed her MA at Lehigh University in 2012 where her masters thesis focused on Keats's poem "The Eve of St. Agnes".
 Her current research involves the intersection of poetry and prose in the novels of Charlotte Smith, George Eliot, and Charlotte Bronte.
 She is also working on a project about LEL's use of botanical language in the literary annuals.

 B.A., Shippensburg University of Pennsylvania, 2011